riggerthegeek/ui-router.login/README.md

 # Authentication Module

 This is a module that you define to handle your authentication.
-We need access to two module, the "clear" method and the "get" method.
+We need access to two methods, the "clear" method and the "get" method.
 There will also likely be other methods on that class (such as a "set" method), but this project isn't interested in those.